CarlosJesusGH/URV_VIS_DataVisualization/README.md

     Notes:
         -Ray tracing algorithm wiki: https://en.wikipedia.org/wiki/Ray_tracing_(graphics)
-            --In computer graphics, ray tracing is a technique for generating an image by tracing the path of light through pixels in an image plane and simulating the effects of its encounters with virtual objects.
+            --Very good explanatory video about Ray Tracing: https://www.youtube.com/watch?v=Ahp6LDQnK4Y --In computer graphics, ray tracing is a technique for generating an image by tracing the path of light through pixels in an image plane and simulating the effects of its encounters with virtual objects.
             --The ray tracing algorithm builds an image by extending rays into a scene.
             --For each sample we calculate: the property value, the gradient, colour it deserves, composition samples.
+            --PovRay is a free software to render images using Ray Tracing, check a video using it: https://www.youtube.com/watch?v=WZrY32jSjvU
-        -Here some nice videos explaining Ray tracing algorithm:
+            --A guy writing a Ray Tracer in 30 minutes using only C++: https://www.youtube.com/watch?v=ARn_yhgk7aE -Here some nice videos explaining Ray tracing algorithm:
             --https://www.youtube.com/watch?v=H-CMDCmehy4
             --https://www.youtube.com/watch?v=bN8AV_x4BXI